From carbon management strategies to implementation: Modeling and physical simulation of CO2 pipeline infrastructure -- a case study for Germany: Method and data

 For the simulation and analysis of the German CO$_2$ infrastructure network, the multi-physics software MYNTS has been enhanced to model CO$_2$ transport in dense phase, as well as phase transitions due to impurities or the mixing of CO$_2$ with other components in pipelines.

-For stationary fluid transportation problems involving both liquids and gases, we implement the following standard pipe transport equations:
+For stationary fluid transportation problems involving both liquids and gasses, we implement the following standard pipe transport equations.

-where $L$ is the length of the pipe, $v$ is the fluid velocity, $D$ is the internal diameter of the pipe, $g$ is the gravitational acceleration, and $h$ is the height.
+for pressure $P$, where $x$ is the dimension of space in the direction of the pipe, $\rho$ and $v$ are the density and velocity of the fluid, $D$ is the inner diameter of the pipe, $g$ is the gravitational acceleration, and $h$ is the height.
 On the right-hand side, the first term is usually dominant (mainly in the gas phase), representing the contribution of the friction force, defined in terms of the dimensionless friction coefficient $\lambda(k/D,Re)$ using the Nikuradse \cite{nikuradse1950laws} formula or the more accurate Hofer \cite{hofer1973error} formula.
-Here, $k$ is the pipe roughness, $Re=4|Q_m|/(\pi \mu_{visc}D)$ is Reynolds number, where $\mu_{visc}$ is the dynamic viscosity and $Q_m=\rho v\pi D^2/4$ is the mass flow constant along the pipe.
-However, in the dense phase the influence of the rightmost term becomes stronger, especially when the pipes must cross hills and mountains.
+Here, $k$ is the pipe's roughness, $Re=4|Q_m|/(\pi \mu_{visc}D)$ is the Reynolds number, where $\mu_{visc}$ is the dynamic viscosity, and $Q_m=\rho v\pi D^2/4$ is the mass flow, assumed to be constant along the pipe.
+However, in the dense phase the influence of the rightmost term becomes dominant, especially when the pipes must cross hills and mountains.
 This will be discussed in subsection \ref{sec:elevation}.

 The temperature profiles are represented by the following equation: